lightamadi-stack/BugSigDBcuration/Semen-Microbiota-in-Men-with-Abnormal-Sperm-Parameters/README.md

     * Group 0 (normal sperm concentration) n = 53
     * Group 1 (abnormal sperm concentration) n = 20
 - Statistical method: ANCOM-BC
-- Source: Figure 3A; Supplementary Table 5

 ---

 ## 🔢Statistical Analyses
-- Primary tests used for curation: DESeq2 (negative binomial model) and Wald test for differential abundance analysis
+- Primary tests used for curation: ANCOM-BC (Analysis of Composition of Microbiomes with Bias Correction) for differential abundance
-- Significance threshold: FDR-adjusted p ≤ 0.05
+- Significance threshold: p < 0.05 (unadjusted)
-- Multiple testing correction: FDR (Benjamini-Hochberg method) applied via DESeq2
+- Multiple testing correction: None applied to ANCOM-BC output p-values.
+The authors explicitly stated: "less stringent parameters were used to maximize detection of possible discriminatory taxa (no p-value correction)

+### Alpha Diversity
+- Metrics reported:
+    - OTU richness (mapped to Richness)
+    - Hill1 diversity (mapped to Shannon)
+    - Phylogenetic Hill1 diversity (has no direct BugSigDB equivalent; was flagged for reviewer verification)
+- Direction of change: No significant differences across all three group comparisons
+- Significance: All p > 0.10 across all groups and all three alpha diversity metrics

 ---

 ## 🗂️Data Sources
-- Table 3
+- Figure 3A-C and Supplementary Table 5

 ---